bap14/redmine_category_tree/README.md

 #### Move Up

-This will move the selected category up one slot so it will now show above the category above it.
+This will move the selected category up one slot so it will now show before the category (at the same level) above it.

 #### Move Down

-This will move the selected category down one slot so it will now show below the category below it.
+This will move the selected category down one slot so it will now show after the category (at the same level) below it.

 #### Move to Bottom

 This will move the selected category to the bottom of the list for that project

 # Revision History

+## 0.0.7

+* Updated to work with Redmine 3.2.1
+* Clarify a couple items in the readme

 ## 0.0.6